Grand Rapids, Michigan based Founders Brewing Company is building a second facility in Detroit.

-Founders Doom, the brewery’s barrel-aged imperial IPA, returns this year.
+Founders Doom, the brewery’s barrel-aged imperial IPA, will be available once again in May.

 Doom is based off another beer dubbed – Hand of Doom that has made appearances in the Founder’s taproom in the past.
 2013 was the first (and only) time this beer was bottled; part of the brewery’s Backstage Series.
 Founders takes their imperial IPA Double Trouble and aged in oak bourbon barrels.